phillipdavidstearns/netaddress/README.md

 ```

-Basic usage is to run the command `wifitats [interface]` and get all the addresses for the specified interface.
+Basic usage is to run the command `netaddress [interface]` and get all the addresses for the specified interface.
 Right now, only IPv4 and MAC addresses are available.
 IPv6 will be added in the future.

 ### Examples: